GabrielBrotas/GabrielBrotas/README.md

      >Databases (SQL and NoSQL); <br/>

 - 🔭 Focused on React / React Native and Node;
-- 👷 I’m looking to collaborate on open source projects;
 - 📫 Feel free to contact me.
 How to reach me: gbrotas22@gmail.com;